emilyjennings/super-important-news/README.md

 ### Background and message to LiveSafe

-When making this app, I had only started to learn React about a month beforehand.
+When making this app, I had only started to learn React about a month beforehand, though my knowledge of JavaScript in general is stronger.
 I had yet to make a complete React app of my own yet, so this is my first React app from scratch.
 Since I was given an assignment in Angular which I had never seen before, I spent a few hours looking at the assignment and its file structure, syntax, reading Angular documentation - and came to terms with the fact that I would not be able to complete the assignment without ample time to learn Angular from scratch (which I am excited to do, but not in this context where a quick turnaround is necessary).
-I then decided that the best thing I could turn out was this React version I built from scratch.
-It's by no means perfect, but I had fun learning by doing it, and using my CSS styling skills to make it look nice.
+I then decided that the best thing I could turn out for you instead was this React version of the same assignment, which I built from scratch.
+It's by no means perfect, but I had fun making it and learning by doing it.
+I hope you'll accept it.

 ### Main goals: